PaperMC/Starlight/TECHNICAL_DETAILS.md

 time was spent reading light levels for propagating light.
-This very significant difference made me think that most of the queued values were simply not propagating light at all, since their neighbours were most likely skylight as well.
+This very significant difference made me think that most of the queued values were simply not propagating light at all, since their neighbours were most likely full 15 as well.

 Effectively all the changes come down to the fact that Starlight needs to manually setup light sources, and of course by manually setting them up optimisations can be made.
-It's also the case manually setting them is much faster than using the propagation algorithm to do it, since even in the Tuinity implementation by manually setting them up we eliminate light level reads entirely, whereas Vanilla will have to do them because it's using the propagator.
+Instead of relying on the propagator, which is going to have to do additional block reads and light reads, it can simply do the minimum number of block reads per chunk.
+On Fabric, it can avoid block reads entirely.

 ### Skylighting in Vanilla
 Skylighting in Vanilla is all done via the light propagator algorithm.
 So